Common Myths About Elderly Live In Care

 There are also many different types of home care for a variety of different needs.
 For instance, someone may require support with catheter care or need care that revolves around activities of daily living, such as eating, dressing and bathing.
 Others may need companionship and support with social events.

 For children and young adults with complex needs, often one or more family members will provide home care but this can be exhausting and cause a strain on the whole family.
-Bringing in a live in care assistant to support the family with managing care duties can free up time for them to do activities as a family and bring them closer together, even if this is just on a respite basis.
+Bringing in a live in carer for elderly to support the family with managing care duties can free up time for them to do activities as a family and bring them closer together, even if this is just on a respite basis.

 Myth #4: People in care lose their independence